-These statistics, produced by the National Foundation for Educational Research, show the ability of pupils in science, mathematics and reading for 2018.
+These statistics, produced by the National Foundation for Educational Research (NFER), show the ability of pupils in science, mathematics and reading for 2018.

 This is the latest release in the series: Achievement of 15 year olds (Program for International Student Assessment) PISA national report

 In 2018, results were submitted by 107 schools for 3,165 pupils in Wales.
-79 countries participated including all members of the OECD and all four countries within the UK.
+79 countries participated including all members of the Organisation for Economic Co-operation and Development (OECD) and all four countries within the UK.

 The above figures are based on comparing Wales with other participating countries, including the component parts of the UK.
 This is consistent with the national report produced by the NFER.